-SCHOOL: École King George Public School DATE: September 2019
+SCHOOL: École King George DATE: 2023-09-01

 Everyone at our school is committed to making our school a safe, inclusive and equitable environment for all.
 We treat each other with respect and we will refuse to tolerate inequities in any form at our school.
 We know that a “whole-school” approach where all stakeholders are involved in supporting our students helps create and maintain a positive school climate.

 “Bullying” means aggressive and typically repeated behaviour by a student where,

 - The behavior is intended by the student to have the effect of, or the student ought to know that the behavior would be likely to have the effect of,